Alloparenting

-Alloparenting (also referred to as alloparental care) is a term used to classify any form of parental care provided by an individual towards young that are not its own direct offspring.
-These are often referred to as "non-descendant" young, even though grandchildren can be among them.
+Alloparenting (or alloparental care) is a term for any form of parental care provided by an individual towards young that are not its own direct offspring.
+These are often called "non-descendant" young, even though grandchildren can be among them.
 Among humans, alloparenting is often performed by a child's grandparents and older siblings.
-Individuals providing this care are referred to using the neutral term of alloparent (or "helper").
+Individuals providing this care are called by the neutral term "alloparent" (or "helper").

 Alloparental care encapsulates a diverse range of parenting systems across a range of animal groups and social structures.
 The alloparent–young relationship can be mutualistic or parasitic, and between or within species.
 Cooperative breeding, joint brood care, reciprocal allonursing, brood parasitism and cuckoldry represent situations in which alloparenting plays a role.

-Alloparenting is a form of parenting that is not found often in the wild.
-With this type of care comes some costs, including the spending of time and energy for caring for another's offspring at your own expense with no direct benefits from it.
-This form of parenting is seen frequently among the human population.
+This form of parenting is often seen among humans.
 However, it is not as popular among other species.
 Alloparenting is rare among classes of animals such as birds and mammals, with only about 3% of mammals exhibiting this parenting style, but this does not mean it does not occur.
-In species that alloparent, it has been seen that offspring grow at faster rates and are often time weaned earlier.
+In species that alloparent, it has been seen that offspring grow at faster rates and are often weaned earlier.

 Behavior

 The behavior revolving around alloparental care is more or less the same among species.
-The term babysitting is often used as a way to describe how this parental style works.
-In humans, alloparenting is seen abundantly and it mainly revolves around this term.
-Other parents and people watch others young and help care for them while the biological parents are busy.
-This is seen in Sperm Whales as well.
+The term "babysitting" is often used as a way to describe how this parental style works.
+In humans, alloparenting is common and mainly revolves around this term.
+Other parents and people watch others' young and help care for them while the biological parents are busy.
+This is seen in sperm whales as well.
 To allow the mother to dive and gather food and resources, the whales in their social group separate their dives allowing for the baby to be monitored and overseen by a whale during all times.
-Superb Starlings also perform this behavior.
+Superb starlings also perform this behavior.
 Their group living situation contributes to many potential parent figures in the young's life.
 The mother and father may provide the heat and guarding of the nest however it is a network of other superb starlings that also watch over and take care of the offspring as well.
 These behaviors allow for the parents to have more freedom while knowing that the young are cared for.
 Alloparental care itself involves certain behaviors from the individuals partaking in this care.
 In humans and chimpanzees, this may involve carrying, walking with, cleaning, and physical contact with the young.
-In other animals such as whales, birds, and Indian free-range dogs these behaviors may be feeding/ regurgitating food, giving warmth, and guarding.
+In other animals such as whales, birds, and Indian free-range dogs, these behaviors may be feeding/regurgitating food, giving warmth, and guarding.
 In sea lions, behaviors such as allonursing may be seen.
-Behavior is the center of alloparenting and without parental care, many species young would not survive.
+Behavior is the center of alloparenting and without parental care, many species' young would not survive.